buvanaap/Java-Patterns/README.md

 **Pattern questions are not just about printing stars — they help you:**

-🔹 Strengthen your understanding of loops and conditionals <br>
+🔹 Strengthen your understanding of loops and conditionals
-🔹 Improve logical thinking and problem-solving skills <br>
+🔹 Improve logical thinking and problem-solving skills
-🔹 Build confidence before moving on to Data Structures & Algorithms <br>
+🔹 Build confidence before moving on to Data Structures & Algorithms
 🔹 Prepare for coding interviews (where logical thinking matters most)

 **📂 What’s Inside?**

 ✅ 70+ Java pattern programs